Darkle/openapi-to-rescript-generator/README.md

 )->S.Object.strict
 ```

-- If an enum contains a reserved keyword, we don't convert it to a polymorphic variant and instead just set it as a string, as I don't know of a way to alias a poly variant's name.
+- If an enum contains a reserved keyword, we don't convert it to a polymorphic variant and instead just set it as a string; I don't know of a way to alias a poly variant's name.

 - We only do one level of parameters at the moment. e.g.